-South - NO. To accommodate team growth at this level will require a combination of improved quality and playing capacity of existing pitches and more negotiated access to under-used non turf pitches (upgraded where necessary) e.g. at George Spencer Academy, College House Junior School, Larkfields Junior School and, possibly, Chetwynd Barracks.

-North - NO. The Kimberley Institute club has the least spare capacity at its Newdigate Street Ground to accommodate additional demand resulting from growth in the number of junior sides.
+Is there Cricket South - NO. To accommodate team growth at this level will require a combination of improved enough accessible and quality and playing capacity of existing pitches and more negotiated access to under-used secured non turf pitches (upgraded where necessary) e.g. at George Spencer Academy, College House Junior School, Larkfields Junior School and, possibly, Chetwynd Barracks. community use provision to meet future North - NO. The Kimberley Institute club has the least spare capacity at its Newdigate Street demand?
+Ground to accommodate additional demand resulting from growth in the number of junior sides.
+Football North Broxtowe - NO. However, in the north of the borough, from 2017, when the full size